 7 E's of Approach

 Our 7 E’s Approach to Sustainable School Commute Planning is foundational in the Ready Step Roll (RSR) initiative.
-It facilitates capacity building within school communities throughout their participation in RSR so they can keep it rolling in years to come.
+It facilitates capacity building within RSR school communities so they can keep it rolling in years to come.
+Many of the resources below were developed for participation during the RSR initiative, but all resources are available for public use in all regional school communities.

-Many of the resources below have been developed for participation during the RSR Initiative, but all resources have been made available for public use in all regional school communities.
 Contact us if you would like more information on obtaining additional resources to enable greater mode shift toward active and sustainable transportation at your school.

-Equity in sustainable school commute planning supports creating solutions that help everyone acquire the tools they need to be successful.
-Approaching sustainable school commute planning through an equity lens helps build and strengthen community connections while embracing the unique abilities, backgrounds, identities and experiences of all individuals.
+Equity in Sustainable School Commute Planning supports creating solutions that help everyone acquire the tools they need to be successful.
+Approaching Sustainable School Commute Planning through an equity lens helps build and strengthen community connections while embracing all individuals' unique abilities, backgrounds, identities and experiences.

 School Community Activity Ideas and Opportunities: